Dynamic-Capital/Dynamic-Capital/docs/model-intelligence-infrastructure-reference.md

 ## Reference Implementation

-The `dynamic_ai.infrastructure` module materialises this playbook in code.
+The `dynamic.intelligence.ai_apps.infrastructure` module materialises this playbook in code.
 It defines the shared role palette, per-domain blueprints, and a `DynamicInfrastructure` registry that can register modules, assign role owners, and emit operational playbooks.
 Use `build_default_infrastructure()` when you